buptycz/SensorFormer/README.md

 	* result/ : results
 	* loss: loss functions used for the model
 	* attention_lite: attention map data used for the experiment section
+4. Arduino_model shows the code and steps to convert the trained model to code running on Arduino.